-Today I’m talking all about why and how to use positive affirmations to build positivity and resilience in your kids.
+Today I’m talking all about why and how to use positive affirmations to build resilience in your kids.
 Grab the printable at the bottom of the post to keep the full list on your phone or on your fridge.
 Or print out the kid-friendly version and put it somewhere your child can see it.

 How are we already at back-to-school?
 Last year when my kids started preschool I happened to be reading about the power of affirmations.
 We dove into affirmations